FOREX-Yen softens past 150 per dollar for first time since 1990

 "As long as the terminal point of the U.S. interest rate remains unclear, dollar strength will not subside.
 150 was just a pass point, and the focus now is on if it tops 160," said Takumi Tsunoda, senior economist, Shinkin Central Bank Research Institute in Tokyo.

-The Federal Reserve is expected to continue raising interest rates as inflation remains stubbornly hot in the U.S., with some forecasting a peak above 5%.
+The Federal Reserve is expected to continue raising interest rates as inflation remains stubbornly hot in the United States, with some forecasting a peak above 5%.

 This has sent U.S. yields and the dollar higher, particularly against the yen as the Bank of Japan is committed to keeping interest rates near zero.